French EU exit would be tricky for a Le Pen presidency

-PARIS France's far-right National Front leader Marine Le Pen, who wants to become president in next spring's elections, celebrated Britain's vote to leave the European Union.
+PARIS (Reuters) - France's far-right National Front leader Marine Le Pen, who wants to become president in next spring's elections, celebrated Britain's vote to leave the European Union.

 "Victory for freedom!" she said on her Twitter page in June after Britons voted for Brexit.
 "We now need to hold the same referendum in France and in (other) EU countries."